 Few kids would say they crave a good fiber-rich meal.
 Although the thought of fiber might bring gags and groans from kids, many appetizing foods are actually great sources of fiber — from fruits to whole-grain cereals.
-And kids are probably eating them without even knowing it.

 Figuring Out Fiber

 Dietary fiber is found in plant foods like fruits, vegetables, and grains.
 In packaged foods, the amount of fiber per serving is listed on food labels under total carbohydrates.

 - legumes (dried beans, split peas, lentils, etc.)

 A high-fiber food has 5 grams or more of fiber per serving; a good source of fiber is one that provides 2.5 to 4.9 grams per serving.
 Here's how some fiber-friendly foods stack up:

 - ½ cup (118 milliliters) of cooked beans (kidney, white, black, pinto, lima) (6.2-9.6 grams of fiber)